Visyond/website-hugo/site/content/landings/governance.md

     ico: /img/ico-stack.png
   - content: >-
       Visyond is easy to use and learn.
 If you are familiar with Excel then you should feel yourself right at home!
-We have also made it easy to import and download data.
+Learning how to use Visyond will not take a lot of time for your team.
     ico: /img/ico-lamp.png
 howToPhoto: /img/client_3a.jpg
 howToAsked: >-